-A light East/Northeasterly below 10 knots with near flat seas this morning.
+A light breeze to 8 knots with near flat seas this morning.

 We have selected various boat classes and compiled a list of products associated with these boats which can be either custom made or supplied by Binks Marine.
 Many of these products can be found in our online store, but if you cannot find the one you're after send us a Customer Enquiry and we will send you more information as soon as possible.